-Two in-class exams are given during the semester.
-Regular homework will be assigned 12 times during the semester; in addition 5 week long projects will be assigned during the semester.
+Two in-class exams and five quizzes are given during the semester.
+Homework will be assigned 12 times during the semester and is due on Tuesdays.
 Students are encouraged to work together on the homework problems.
 Results and grades are posted at www.blackboard.ttu.edu.

-Grading: On exams and homework, partial credit for correct steps will be awarded even if the final answer is wrong.
+Grading policy: On exams and written homework, partial credit for correct steps will be awarded even if the final answer is wrong.
 Full credit will be given only if the final answer and all intermediate steps are correct.
 A correct final answer does not per se guarantee any credit.